 The Development of Yan Cha in the Wuyi Mountains

-In recent years, farmers have begun creating Lapsang Souchong in the area.
-Unlike traditional Lapsang Souchong, this Wuyi Mountain black tea is low acidic and highly fragrant.
-Instead of a smoky flavor, it has notes of high mountain tea that is fresh, slightly sweet, and highly fragrant.
-It is one of the most underrated black teas in the world in our opinion.
+In recent years, farmers have started producing Lapsang Souchong in the region.
+Unlike traditional Lapsang Souchong, this Wuyi Mountain black tea offers low acidity and a highly fragrant character.
+Rather than providing a smoky flavor, it produces fresh, slightly sweet, and highly fragrant high-mountain notes.
+In our opinion, it ranks among the world’s most underrated black teas.

-However, this development has not led to black tea as being classified as Rock Tea.
-Rock Tea implies Oolong, specifically Oolong from Wuyi Mountains, despite efforts to grow other tea varieties in the region.
+This development has not expanded the Rock Tea classification to include black tea.
+Rock Tea continues to refer specifically to oolong from the Wuyi Mountains, despite efforts to grow other tea categories in the region.

 Other Information on the Wuyi Mountains